erlandsson-tavelsas/iot-lnu/README.md

 ### Objectives

-Building a TTN Mapper is more fun than valuable but for me it's important to understand how far away from the gateway it would be possible to put sensors and using static locations (i e a fixed sensor location) wouldn't make it possible to walk around in the terrain and get an idea what causes a degradation in the coverage.
+Build a mobile TTN Mapper device to learn and understand the basics of how to build and operate a Internet of Things device and use the same for elaborate with coverage from a The Things Indoor Gateway (TTIG).

-A mobile TTN Mapper device is probably not an per-year autonomous device, nor is it a device that need to support military accuracy when it comes to geolocation, in my point of view a couple of meters would be fine as it still will give you a relevant score for the coverage.
-With that said, I down prioritize power consumption and exact position when the message was sent (based on the theoretically speed of a vehicle hosting the device), i e the time between GPS read and sending the message through LoRaWAN®.
+A mobile TTN Mapper device is probably not an per-year autonomous device, nor is it a device that need to support military accuracy when it comes to location, in my point of view a couple of meters would be fine as still gives you a relevant score for the coverage.
+With that said, I down prioritize power consumption and exact position when the message was sent, in this scenario the time between a GPS read and sending the message through LoRaWAN®.

-To be honest, I bought an indoor gateway and hoped that if I put it close to a window I might be able to cover a couple of meters outside from the house ... but I was wrong.
+To be honest, I bought an indoor gateway and hoped that if I put it close enough to a window I might be able to cover a couple of meters outside from the house ... but I was wrong.

 ### Material

 You really don't need your own TTN gateway but my original problem was the lack of LoRaWAN® presence so to start working I need such a transport gateway.
-I bought a cheaper variant, the The Things Indoor Gateway (TTIG) for approximately EUR 80 (incl VAT), but there are plenty of other gateways you can use but this one comes with a automatic setup for TTN.
+I bought a cheaper variant, the The Things Indoor Gateway (TTIG) for approximately EUR 80 (incl VAT), but there are plenty of other gateways you can use but this one comes with a automatic setup for TTNv3.

 *When I first started I didn't realized that there is a new version (3) of the TTN where the simplified* *Semtech UDP Packet Forwarder protocol has been abandoned something I realized as I first started to test with a cheaper (1-channel) gateway, the [Dragino LG01-N](https://www.dragino.com/products/lora-lorawan-gateway/item/117-lg01-p.html).
 I did manage to get this up and running but the lack of support in the TTS forced me to abandon this setup quite fast.*